yawad2/PuzzleGame/readme.txt

 - If the puzzle is solved, it exits the loop and prints a congratulatory message.
 If it's not solved, it keeps scanning input from user.

 Notes:
-wfor loops were used to randomize the arrays according to difficulty levels. a random number from 0 to 3 was generated, and for each number, a move was simulated. the longer the loops the harder the puzzle. a lot of numbers were tested and 15, 20, and 25 worked the best.
+for loops were used to randomize the arrays according to difficulty levels. a random number from 0 to 3 was generated, and for each number, a move was simulated. the longer the loops the harder the puzzle. a lot of numbers were tested and 15, 20, and 25 worked the best.
 Sometimes the easy puzzle was too easy and the difficulty levels overlapped.